 Reverse logistics is a long-overlooked element in the consumer electronics fulfillment cycle.
 While the forward logistics commands are focused (the flow of product from the factory to the end user), the reverse logistics takes place after a product has reached the customer

-- Electronic Component Distribution: Electronic component distribution and quality control programs based on extensive testing capabilities, integrated systems, industry information, and a global market presence.
+- Electronic Components Distribution: Electronic components distribution, Electronic components sourcing service and quality control programs based on extensive testing capabilities, integrated systems, industry information, and a global market presence.

 - Service Spare Parts Management: Optimizing inventory and reducing the risk of excess spare parts using our planning processes to improve serviceability and overall sales.